JanKonradK/Nyx_Venatrix/AB_Tests.md

-# A/B Testing Strategy: Agent vs. Browser Worker
+# A/B Testing Strategy: Agent vs Browser Worker

 This document outlines the A/B testing strategy for the DeepApply job application system.